ACTL4001-T1-2022/Group-123-Consulting/README.md

 ## Objectives

 With a goal to increase Rarita’s global visibility and achieve positive economic impact, Rarita has decided to construct a competitive and sustainable football squad amongst domestic players to enter the world of International Football.
-The soccer team’s “competitiveness” is further quantified and elaborated in <a href="#Appendix-A">Appendix A</a>.
+The soccer team’s “competitiveness” is further quantified and elaborated in [Appendix A](https://github.com/ACTL4001-T1-2022/Group-123-Consulting/blob/39ac652c93b0cb7b91b79c840ed93b86be38f1b4/Appendix%20A)
+<a href="#Appendix-A">Appendix A</a>.
 With a limited budget of 995 million Doubloons, the project’s objective is to fulfill this goal through a comprehensive team selection process, a resilient risk mitigation framework, along with a detailed implementation plan and economic projections for the next 10 years incorporating a sensitivity analysis.

 ## Team Selection